 The Process of Culture Change Needs to Be Faster

-Background: The “How” and the “What”
+Culture is the “How” and Strategy is the “What”

 Reach for the Tipping Point